.jpg)

 Treatment

 Effective cancer treatments are fundamental to improving outcomes for patients, however, not all populations have the same access to treatment and standards vary depending on location.
-Of the patients whose cancer is treated successfully, many will experience long-term adverse effects of their treatment, including increased risk of developing a secondary cancer.
+Of the patients whose cancer is treated successfully, many will experience long-term adverse effects from their treatment, including increased risk of developing a secondary cancer.

-Our research includes improving the effectiveness of treatments; developing ways to prevent or lessen side effects; making treatments more personalised and striving to ensure that research developed in Manchester is shared across the world to improve outcomes for everyone.
+Our research includes improving the effectiveness of treatments; developing ways to prevent or lessen side effects; making treatments more personalised; and striving to ensure that research developed in Manchester is shared across the world to improve outcomes for everyone.